 Get ready for a rush of pure adrenaline as you plunge more than 650 feet down towards the river below.
 You will be very secure in a full body harness as well as an ankle connection making for the smoothest ride possible.
-Bloukrans is very popular, so it is recommended to book at least 48 hours in advance.
+Bloukrans is among the most popular South Africa tourist attractions , so it is recommended to book at least 48 hours in advance.

 7) Zip-Lining Over The Koekedouw River in Ceres